astro-reactive/astro-reactive/CONTRIBUTING.md

 Currently, it is made up of [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces), which are node projects that share a singular root package.
 It is good to understand the basics of this, but basically, the project will have multiple packages (under the `packages` directory) that share a common root package information.

 Packages:
-1. [demo](https://github.com/ayoayco/astro-reactive-library/tree/main/demo#readme) - found in the directory `demo`
+1. [demo](https://github.com/ayoayco/astro-reactive-library/tree/main/apps/demo) in the directory `apps/demo`
-    - the demo Astro app that we use to test and demonstrate the library features
+    - Astro web application that we use to test and demonstrate the library components
-2. [form](https://github.com/ayoayco/astro-reactive-library/tree/main/packages/form#readme) - found in the directory `packages/form`
+1. [form](https://github.com/ayoayco/astro-reactive-library/tree/main/packages/form) in the directory `packages/form`
-    - allows developers to programatically build a Form for Astro
+    - component that allows developers to programmatically build a form
+1. [validator](https://github.com/ayoayco/astro-reactive-library/tree/main/packages/validator) in the directory `packages/astro-reactive-validator`
+    - component that allows developers to set up validators for their forms easily
+1. [docs](https://github.com/ayoayco/astro-reactive-library/tree/main/apps/docs) - in the directory `apps/docs`
+    - Astro website for the library's extensive documentation
-3. [astro-reactive-validator](https://github.com/ayoayco/astro-reactive-library/tree/main/packages/astro-reactive-validator) - found in the directory `packages/astro-reactive-validator`
+1. [landing-page](https://github.com/ayoayco/astro-reactive-library/tree/main/apps/landing-page) - in the directory `apps/landing-page`
+    - Astro website for the library's introductory landing page

 # Running locally